mattebit/timetable_bot/README.md

 docker run timetable_bot
 ```

+## Documentation
+The documentation of the software and the services can be found in the `docs/` folder

 ## TODO
 - [x] Write documentation of bot API
 - [x] Write info about google API